 Ford's 'charge angels' will ensure all faulty EV chargers across US are fixed

-Ford's 'charge angels' will ensure all faulty EV chargers across US are fixed2 min read .
-Updated: 12 Oct 2021, 12:18 PM IST
+Ford's 'charge angels' will ensure all faulty EV chargers across US are fixed

 Ford acknowledges that a lot of EV charging plugs are quite old, thus the quality degrades over time and they aren't reliable to use anymore.